-The readings that you should focus on for this section and the specific learning objectives that should be achieved with each reading are as follows.
+The readings that you should focus on for this section and the specific learning objectives to achieve with each reading are as follows.

-Global Association of Risk Professionals, Foundations of Risk Management (New York, NY: Pearson, 2022).
+Global Association of Risk Professionals.
+Foundations of Risk Management.
+New York, NY: Pearson, 2022.
 Chapter 1.
 The Building Blocks of Risk Management [FRM-1]